Yes, if a different level of care is appropriate, women can transfer from one program to another.

 Our Women’s Outpatient Treatment Program provides a strong foundation of treatment for women experiencing drug and alcohol dependency and mental health concerns.

 Our outpatient services can be tailored to provide support after residential programming has been completed or before your substance use meets criteria for inpatient treatment.
+Currently we only offer virtual, evening scheduling.

 WHAT TO EXPECT